-- Interfere in any way with the election process. - Touch election-related material, equipment, or election staff. - Communicate with personnel who are presently engaged in a process. - Converse with or solicit voters (within 100 feet of a ballot drop box) regarding the casting of a vote or their qualifications to vote. - Display any election material or wear campaign badges, buttons, or apparel. - Wear the uniform of a peace officer, private guard, or security personnel. - Directly challenge a voter.
-Only the precinct board may do so, based on evidence presented. - Prevent other observers from observing material or processes. - Use phones/cameras in a way that would violate the Elections Code or Registrar of Voters' policy. - o "Ballot selfies" are permitted for voters. - Challenge a Registrar of Voters staff determination that a signature on a mail ballot return envelope compares to a signature in the voter's registration record.
+- Interfere in any way with the election process. - Go near occupied voting booths or approach any voters during the voting process. - Assist in Vote Center operations. - Touch election-related material, equipment, or election staff. - Sit at or stand behind the check-in tables. - Communicate with Vote Center personnel who are presently engaged in a process. - Converse with or solicit voters regarding the casting of a vote or their qualifications to vote while voters are inside the Vote Center, in line to vote, or within 100 feet of the entrance of a building containing a Vote Center, a curbside voting location or a ballot drop box. - Talk in a loud voice, cause confusion, or congregate inside a Vote Center. - Display any election material or wear campaign badges, buttons, or apparel. - Wear the uniform of a peace officer, private guard, or security personnel. - Directly challenge a voter.
+Only the precinct board may do so, based on evidence presented. - Prevent other observers from observing material or processes. - Use phones/cameras outside of designated areas at the central processing site in a way that would violate the Elections Code or Registrar of Voters' policy, including to record or transmit voter data or ballot information. - Use cellular phones, pagers, or two-way radios inside a Vote Center and/or within 100 feet of the entrance to a building containing a Vote Center. - Voters are permitted to take "Ballot selfies" of themselves and observers cannot prevent this. - Challenge a Registrar of Voters staff determination that a signature on a mail ballot return envelope compares to a signature in the voter's registration record. - The use of force, violence, tactic of coercion or intimidation to compel a person to vote or refrain from voting at any election is a felony punishable by imprisonment in state prison for up to three years.
+(EC § 18540) - Interference with the election and canvass, or with a voter casting a ballot, is punishable by imprisonment in state prison for up to three years.
+(EC § 18502)